Trump, a known germaphobe, says he will keep shaking hands during the coronavirus outbreak even though the CDC told people to stop

 - But President Donald Trump said he would stick to the old way because “you can’t be a politician and not shake hands.”

-- Trump, a self-described germaphobe, admitted that he is “not thrilled” at the prospect of shaking hands in an outbreak.
+- Trump, a self-described germaphobe, acknowledged he was “not thrilled” with the prospect of shaking hands in an outbreak.

 - Visit Business Insider’s homepage for more stories.

-President Donald Trump said he would continue to shake people’s hands during the coronavirus outbreak, despite his germaphobia and advice from health officials, because “you can’t be a politician and not shake hands.”
+President Donald Trump says he will continue to shake people’s hands during the coronavirus outbreak, despite his germaphobia and advice from health officials, because “you can’t be a politician and not shake hands.”

 “I’m not thrilled,” he told a Fox News town hall in Scranton, Pennsylvania, on Thursday.

-Footage showed Trump shaking one audience member’s hand and those of hosts Martha MacCallum and Bret Baier’s when he got to the event.
+Footage showed Trump shaking one audience member’s hand and those of the hosts Martha MacCallum and Bret Baier when he got to the event.

 “I always felt the concept wasn’t good,” he said.
-“You read a lot of medical reports [and] it’s not good now.”
+“You read a lot of medical reports – it’s not good now.

 He added, however: “I love the people of this country, and you can’t be a politician and not shake hands.
-And I’ll be shaking hands with people and [if] they want to say hello and hug you and kiss you, I don’t care.”
+And I’ll be shaking hands with people – and they want to say hello and hug you and kiss you – I don’t care.”

 - source